Why Nothing Can Beat Private Guitar Instruction

-Either way, they take away attention you could be getting from the teacher.
+Either way, they take away the attention you could be getting from the teacher.
 As a result: you probably occasionally are making mistakes that go unnoticed cause the teacher’s attention is absorbed by another student, or you probably could use some more guidance and pointers every once in a while, which you are not getting for the same reason.
 In conclusion: his focused attention on you only in a private lesson set up, results in you learning much more quickly and efficiently.

 In a one-on-one lesson, there is nobody else around who can make you nervous with their energy and playing abilities.
 There is of course also always the possibility in a classroom of having some people who feel a need to show off or to get noticed.
 None of that in a private guitar lesson: there is no competing, no ego, no having to’s, no social pressures… just you and your teacher.

-Like for example: the comfort of being able to ask any question you want without having to worry that you might say or ask something dumb.
+Like for example, the comfort of being able to ask any question you want without having to worry that you might say or ask something dumb.
 Do you remember the times in school, where you wanted to raise your hand in class and ask a question to clarify something your teacher said, but you chose not to because you feared that the question might make you look dumb in front of everybody in class?

 However: there are some disadvantages too.
 One of the main disadvantages to one-on-one instruction is that it is more expensive than classroom education.
 Another disadvantage is that you are not getting the benefits of being exposed to the fear of having to perform in front of your peers, which is a great learning experience.
-No tougher audience than your class mates in a guitar class.
-It’s great preparation for later musician’s life.
+No tougher audience than your classmates in a guitar class.
+It’s great preparation for a later musician’s life.

 Nevertheless, those few disadvantages are negligible compared to all the advantages you get out of personalized instruction.
-The extra cost is most definitely worth the much stronger results, training and progress you get in return, and the psychology of dealing with performance anxiety, gets mastered just by being out there and performing in front of your friends till you feel confident enough to play in front of strangers.
+The extra cost is most definitely worth the much stronger results, training, and progress you get in return, and the psychology of dealing with performance anxiety, gets mastered just by being out there and performing in front of your friends till you feel confident enough to play in front of strangers.